AbdelHamid00/implementation-of-public-key-cryptosystem-in-C/README.md

 How I did it ?

-I generate two prime numbers of 5 digits using Rand function and change the argument seed using Srand function with time as parameter , so every second the rand generate a different number.
+I generate two prime numbers p and q of 5 digits using Rand function and change the argument seed using Srand function with time as parameter , so every second the rand generate a different number.

 then I calculate [n = p * q] and [f = (p - 1)*(q - 1)]